 10. Toilet Roll Marble Run

 If you have some leftover wrapping paper, use it to cover toilet rolls to make it extra festive.
-But if you only have a few minutes to set up an activity that can keep your kids occupied for a while, just attach toilet rolls to the wall with masking tape and give them some marbles.
-Older kids can build their own configuration.
+But if you only have a few minutes to set up this activity just attach toilet rolls to the wall with masking tape and give them some marbles.
+Older kids can even build it on their own.
 Once the kids have been at it for a while and begin looking less interested, add a bowl of water.
 When marbles land in a bowl with a huge splash, it will add another level of excitement.

 There you have it!
 Ten fun Learning Activities with dollar store flat marbles that are perfect for any season.
 Do you have a flat marble activity that is not included here?
 I would love to hear from you!